open-cogsci/osdoc/include/api/srbox.md

 ## function __srbox\.\_\_init\_\___\(experiment, dev=None\)

 Constructor.
-An `srbox` object is created automatically by the `srbox` plug-in, and you do not generally need to call the constructor yourself.
+An SRBOX object is created automatically by the SRBOX plug-in, and you do not generally need to call the constructor yourself.

 __Arguments:__